sebastianazuaje/sebastianazuaje.github.io/README.md

 ## About me

-Industrial engineer with a passion for data analysis and display.
-My experience in process optimization and Efficient management is combined with strong technical skills in Python, SQL, Power BI, Tableau, VBA and Excel, added to the experience in cold sales and telematics.
+Industrial engineer with a passion for data analysis and visualization.
+Strong technical skills in Programming, machine learning and dive deep looking to unravel insights meaningful from complex data sets and query optimization.
-I look for exciting opportunities where I can apply my experience in industrial engineering to unravel insights meaningful from complex data sets.
 Passionate about transforming data into compelling stories and tangible actions, I am ready to contribute to the success of data analysis projects in any industry.
-With a analytical and results-oriented mentality, I enjoy facing challenges and seeking innovative solutions.
 Let's connect to explore how I can add value to your team.

 ## Languages I speak